Codecademy/docs/content/java/concepts/comparator/comparator.md

 The **`Comparator`** interface is used to order objects of an arbitrary [class](https://www.codecademy.com/resources/docs/java/classes).
 It is not to be confused with the [`Comparable`](https://www.codecademy.com/resources/docs/java/comparable) interface, which is implemented by the class to be sorted.
 The `Comparator` interface is implemented in a separate class.

-The Comparator interface has a method, `.compare()` that is used to compare two instances of the same class, passed as agruments.
+The `Comparator` interface has a `.compare()` method that is used to compare two instances of the same class, passed as arguments.
 The sorting is based on the return value of `.compare()`:

 | Return Value | Means                                          |
 | :----------: | ---------------------------------------------- |